Bill Owen (writer and announcer)

-Bill Owen, widely known as the "King of Trivia", is a writer and radio/television announcer whose career spans six decades.
+Bill Owen (born February 1, 1931), widely known as the King of Trivia, is an American writer and radio and television announcer whose career spans six decades.
 He served as host and announcer for the children's program Discovery in the 1960s.

-Family
+Background

 Bill Owen was born in Grand Forks, North Dakota, on February 1, 1931.
 His father Owen T. Owen (born in Milbank, South Dakota on September 15, 1890) was an outstanding track star at the University of North Dakota where he graduated from law school.
 He held many public offices including state tax commissioner and chairman of the state's Workman's Compensation bureau.

 Owen's mother Else Rohde Owen (born in Milwaukee, Wisconsin on September 12, 1893) was the daughter of the founder of Congress Candy Company, a major manufacturer and distributor of candy.
 She was prominent in social activities and education.
 Owen's two brothers, Owen T. Owen Jr. ("Tudor") and Jack served in the United States Navy and United States Army respectively so when Owen joined the United States Air Force he completed the circle of all three branches of the military.